 - Are there specific maintenance requirements you need to meet for coverage?

-If you’re not sure about the details of your policy, contact your insurance provider to clarify what’s covered and how your roof’s age might impact a claim.
+If you’re not sure about the details of your policy or asking, “is it worth making an insurance claim on a 20-year-old roof,” contact your insurance provider to clarify what’s covered and how your roof’s age might impact a claim.

 - Curling or buckling shingles.
 If your shingles aren’t lying flat, your roof can’t protect your home the way it once could.
 You’ll probably need to contact a roofing professional sooner rather than later, because shingles are your first line of defense against the elements.